jepstein-eagle/adaptable/packages/adaptable/readme/functions/alert-function.md

 - **Error** - (default colour is red)

+## Alert Properties

-You can also specify - through the `AlertProperties` property - what happens when an Alert is triggered.
+The `AlertProperties` property of `AlertDefinition` contains a number of properties to configure what happens when an Alert is triggered.

 Options for displaying an Alert include: